wordslab-org/wordslab-notebooks/README.md

 If you choose the parent directory: *C:\\wordslab*

-All files (the software, your data and later downloads) will be stored inside: *C:\\wordslab\\**wordslab-notebooks***
+All files (wordslab-notebooks software, your data and later downloads) will be stored inside the directory: *C:\\wordslab\\**wordslab-notebooks***

 Check that there is enough space on the disk: **20 GB minimum**, 50 GB recommended.
-If you plan to download 100 GB of software and data for your project, you will need 100 (project) + 20 (wordslab-notebooks) = 120 GB of disk space.
+If you plan to download 100 GB of librairies and data for your project, you will need 100 (project) + 20 (wordslab-notebooks) = 120 GB of disk space.

 Make sure that the directory you choose is not automatically mirrored in the cloud by a tool like OneDrive or DropBox.
-The virtual machine disk is stored as a single file which can get very large and changes constantly.
+The wordslab-notebooks virtual machine disk is stored as a single file: it changes constantly and can get very large.

 ### 2. Open a Windows Terminal and navigate to the parent directory